Your Ultimate Guide to Fuzzing

 Why Should You Fuzz?

-Fuzzing is a proven tool that maximizes defect detection with the least amount of time and resources.
-As a result, it not only buys organizations time and money, it also frees scarce technical resources from manual, mundane tasks and allows them to focus on strategic initiatives that require true expertise.
+DAST solutions that use fuzzing are proven to maximize defect detection with the least amount of time and resources.
+As a result, these tools not only buy organizations time and money, but also free scarce technical resources from manual, mundane tasks and allow them to focus on strategic initiatives that require true expertise.

-You’ve invested quite a bit time, money, and effort into your SAST solution.
+You may have invested quite a bit of time, money, and effort into your SAST solution.
 So, you may not be warm to the idea of breaking up with it.
 Great news!
 You don’t have to.

 When it comes to product security, best practices call for layering.
 Much like defense-in-depth, consider it like testing-in-depth.
 Assess the gaps left behind by your SAST solution, then identify additional solutions for augmentation.